 [J]ust as Scripture makes abundantly clear that believers will escape God’s wrath, it makes equally clear that believers are not promised escape from the wrath of the world and of Satan, especially from the persecution of God’s elect during the great tribulation by Antichrist (Rev. 12:12).

-Van Kampen also asserts that there is historical precedent for believing that the Church (i.e., Christians) will go through the tribulation of Antichrist.
-On page 286 of his book, he states,
+Van Kampen also asserts that there is historical precedent for believing that the Church will go through the Tribulation caused by the Antichrist.
+According to Van Kampen,

 [T]he position not only of the New Testament church but also of the leading church fathers of the first several centuries (with the exception of Origen and Clement of Alexandria, who allegorized much of Scripture) was that the church would go through the great tribulation by Antichrist.
 Since this is indeed true, the true church of Christ must be prepared for these terrible days of persecution.

 Matthew 24:2-34, Mark 13:5-30, and Luke 21:8-28 all provide strong support for the belief that the tribulations resulting from God’s wrath will follow a number of other tribulations that occur earlier during the Tribulation period.
 And, other scriptures, most notably Daniel 9, indicate that God will not inflict His wrath on the earth until after Christians have endured the tribulations that will occur during the first half of the Tribulation (i.e., approximately three and one-half years of the seven-year Tribulation period).

 Revelation 7:9, 13-14 provides further support for the viewpoint that Christians who are living when the Tribulation begins will need to endure the first half of the Tribulation.
 In these verses, the Apostle John states,